-Share with the students the names of the places where computers are used and the reason the computers are used there covering:
+Share with the students the names of the places where computers are used and the reason why computers are used there like:

-At home - to play games, watch movies, listen to music, send e-mails, search information, etc.

-In shops and restaurants - to make bills, keep a record of items bought and sold, etc.

-In offices - to type and print documents.

-In schools - to make time tables and report cards, teach students, keep fee records, keep record of library books, etc.
+- At home to play games, watch movies, listen to music, send e-mails, search information, etc. - In shops and restaurants to make bills, keep a record of items bought and sold, etc. - In offices to type and print documents - In schools to make time tables and report cards, teach students, keep fee records, keep record of library books, etc.

+Let the students know how computers are used at railway stations, airports, hospitals, banks, science labs, police stations, and in the field of designing publishing and space research.

+Make the students aware of role of computers in education.